yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intermediate/index.md

 ## JavaScript

 JavaScript is pretty different from HTML and CSS.
 It feels like a really different way of thinking for some people!
-If it's new and a little uncomfortable to you, that's ok!
+If it's new and a little uncomfortable for you, that's ok!
 Keep asking questions and working together.

 <div class="practice">
   <h2>Practice: Operators & Conditionals</h2>